 ROAS vs. eCPA

-If the ‘action’ was defined as an in-app purchase and the marketer knows that these 200 actions generated $1,500 in revenue, we could then find the ROAS by dividing 1,500 by 1,000 (150%).
+If the ‘action’ was defined as an in-app purchase, and you know these 200 actions generated $1,500 in revenue, you could find the ROAS by dividing 1,500 by 1,000 (150%).

 ROAS vs. CTR

-Since a high CTR is a good indicator that your ad resonated with the audience it is sometimes used as a measure of how successful a creative was in driving action (a click).
+Since a high CTR is a good indicator that your ad resonated with the audience, it’s sometimes used as a measure of how successful a creative was in driving action (a click).

 What’s a good ROAS?

-This is an age old question asked by marketers the world over.
+This is an age-old question asked by marketers the world over.
 The honest answer is that there is no answer.

-A subscription based app like Netflix or Spotify, on the other hand, can generate higher margins thanks to recurring subscription revenue despite relatively high acquisition costs.
+A subscription-based app like Netflix or Spotify, on the other hand, can generate higher margins thanks to recurring subscription revenue, despite relatively high acquisition costs.